 Bible prophecy has a three fold character.
 First, it is about the earth in general and takes on an earthly character and emphasis.
 Prophecy is never about heavenly things.
 Jesus asks Nicodemus, “If I have told you earthly things and you do not believe, how will you believe if I tell you heavenly things?”
-(John 3:12) The Jews had a certain limited understanding of earthly things, even though they did not possess the Spirit of God individually.
-Israel is God’s earthly calling.
+(John 3:12) The Jews had a certain limited understanding of earthly things, even though they did not possess the Spirit of God individually or corporately.
+Israel has an earthly calling from God.
 All Jewish teaching is according to this calling, and is earthly in its character – the Old Testament is about earthly things.
 These scriptures are filled with prophecies, and they form all the hopes and longings of this nation Israel.
 Prophecy is about earthly things.
 Jesus indicated genuine surprise that Nicodemus, a highly-regarded teacher of Israel, did not know accurately enough about earthly things (John 3:10).

 The body of Christ is a heavenly body.
 The church has a heavenly calling and a heavenly citizenship.
 Her members are not of this world as Jesus is not of this world (John 17:13-16).
 The church is destined to sit in heavenly places in Christ Jesus (Eph.
 2:6-7).
 She has been blessed with all spiritual blessings in heavenly places (Eph.
 1:3).
 The church’s relationships and character have no connection with the world or earthly things.
 Israel is connected to the earth and the first creation.
 Israel is part of the world.
-The church is connected to the heavens, and is the new creation of God.
+The church is connected to the heavens, and all its members, being in Christ, are the new creation of God (2 Cor.
+5:17).
 Prophecy, being about earthly things, is never directly about the body of Christ.

-The true church is the mystery of God hidden from the beginning of time, from the foundations of the world.
-That means it was hidden from prophecy and the prophets.
-The body of Christ was hidden from their utterances and writings.
+The true church is a big part of the mystery of God hidden from the beginning of time, from the foundations of the world.
+That means it was hidden from prophecy and the prophets in the Old Testament.
+The revelation of the body of Christ was hidden from their utterances and writings.
 The church is not revealed in the Old Testament scriptures.
-When you look for the church in prophecy what you find is Jesus Christ.
-He is revealed there in His two general titles – the Son of Man, the second Adam, and as Messiah for Israel, King of the Jews.
-But we do not find the body of Christ revealed in prophecy, and all our associations and connections with Him, as far as ages past, remained hidden.
+If we look for the church in O.T. prophecy we cannot find it; we only find Jesus Christ, Son of God, Son of Man, and Messiah.
+Mainly we find Him through His two acquired titles – the Son of Man, the second Adam (Ps.
+8, Dan.
+7:13-14), and as Messiah for Israel, Son of David, the King of the Jews (Ps.
+132: 10-18, Micah 5:2).
+But we do not find the body of Christ revealed in prophecy, nor all our present and future associations and connections with Him.

 The second characteristic of prophecy is that, directly or indirectly, it is about the nation of Israel.
 Prophecy is about the earth, and Israel is God’s earthly calling.
 In prophecy we see God’s purposes (counsels) concerning Israel in the end.
-By the faithfulness of God to fulfill every promise He made to their fathers, Israel will be returned to the land and will live there in peace and prosperity during the millennium.
-God’s dividing of the millennial earth will center on the children of Israel and their promised land (Deut.
+By the faithfulness of God to fulfill every promise He made to their fathers, Israel will be returned to the land and will live there in peace and prosperity during the future millennium.
+God’s dividing of the earth at that time will center on the children of Israel and their promised land (Deut.
 32:8-9).
 Also prophecy speaks of “the times of the Gentiles” and four Gentile civil world empires.
 But this is because God no longer acknowledges Israel as His people (Hos.
 1:9) and has allowed the Gentiles to rule over them.
 Prophecy concerning specific nations set for judgment by God or the four Gentile beasts is always indirectly related to Israel, and more precisely, to be judged by how these entities treated the Jews.
 One more thought fits in here – time being counted on the earth is a distinct part of prophecy.
-When it is counted, it is only in reference to Israel (Gen. 15:13, 16, Dan.
+When it is counted in different prophetic passages, it is only in reference to Israel (Gen. 15:13, 16, Dan.
 7:25, 9:24-27, Rev. 11:1-4, 12:6, 14).

 The third character of prophecy is that it is about God’s government of the earth.
 The principle of government begins with Noah after the flood, and the sword being placed in man’s hand to curb and restrict evil in men from again overtaking God’s creation (Gen. 6:5-7, 9:5-6).
 The principle connects with Israel after they were redeemed out of Egypt and brought to Mt.
 Sinai.
 Jehovah would live in the midst of Israel.
 He would dwell behind the veil in darkness, where His throne was between the cherubim.
 Jehovah’s glory and presence would be there.
 God’s throne was on the earth and He ruled the world from the midst of Israel.

 This remained true concerning the nation until Solomon’s temple was destroyed by the Babylonians.
 Here you should note the change in the principle of government of the earth: world power and dominion is given by God to the Gentiles.
 Jesus labelled this age as “the times of the Gentiles.”
-(Luke 21:24) They stretch in time from Nebuchadnezzar’s Babylonian kingdom to the revived fourth beast’s Roman empire and last Caesar, and the false-prophet antichrist (Dan.
-2:31-35, 7:1-14, Rev. 13).
+(Luke 21:24) It stretches in time from Nebuchadnezzar’s Babylonian kingdom to the future seven-year tribulation, which will feature a revived Roman empire with a final Caesar (Dan.
+2:31-35, 7:1-14, Rev. 13:1-7).
 These prophecies speak of the Gentiles ruling over Israel when the Jews are not acknowledged by God as His people (Hosea 1:9).
 And what brought about this transition in the principle?
-God’s presence had departed the temple.
-His presence left the city and the earth.
+God’s presence had departed from Israel’s temple.
+His presence left Jerusalem and the earth.
 The throne of God, the ark, was lost forever.
 Jehovah no longer dwelt in the midst of Israel.
 Jerusalem and the temple were destroyed.

-But more than this, prophecy centers on Jesus Christ and His earthly glory.
-Israel is only important in prophecy because of their connection with Jesus Christ as His earthly people.
+We see how prophecy centers on Jesus Christ and His earthly glory.
+Israel is an important topic in prophecy because of her connection with Jesus Christ as His earthly people.
 He will return as their Messiah to rescue the remnant from all their enemies who want to destroy them.
 He will plant them in their land and cause them to prosper (Ez.
 34:11-15, 34:22-31) .
 He is the mediator of their “new covenant.”
 (Heb.
 8:6-13) It was His blood that was shed for this nation, and is the blood of the “new covenant.”
 Jesus is their Deliverer come out of Zion, who will turn ungodliness away from Jacob (Rom.
 11:26-27).
 Israel will live in peace in the full extent of the land, without any Gentile intruders.
 He will build their new millennial temple.
-He will live in that temple as their Messiah and Prince during the millennium.
-As the King of the Jews He will rule on the throne of David eternally, over the twelve tribes of Israel (Jer.33:14-21, Matt.
+As King of the Jews He will rule on the throne of David eternally, over the twelve tribes of Israel (Jer.33:14-21, Matt.
 19:28, Luke 22:28-30).
 He is their Melchizedek priest who blesses Israel on behalf of the Most High God (Gen. 14:18-20).
 During the millennium Israel will be the most exalted nation on the face of the earth, and it is all because of Jesus Christ.

 Prophecy also speaks of the Son of Man as the King of kings and Lord of lords over the Gentile nations in the world (Dan.
 7:13-14, Rev. 19:11-21).
 He will rule them with a rod of iron and dash them in pieces like a potter’s vessel (Ps.
 2:8-9).
 He must rule on the earth until He has put an end to all authority and power (I Cor.
 15:24-28).
 This will be the last rule of man on the earth, being made good by the Son of Man for the glory of God.